Certificates of Excellence

 THE COUNTY HIGH POINTS

-The joint fastest people to complete a full round of the County High Points
+The youngest person to complete a full round of Ireland's County High Points

 The first person to complete 3 full rounds of the County High Points